-- 4 handfuls of seasonal greens (kale, chard, spinach, cavelo nero…), chopped fairly finely
+- 4 handfuls of seasonal greens (kale, chard, spinach, cavolo nero…), chopped fairly finely

-1. Tip the flour, Parmesan, sage and pepper into a bowl.
-Toss the cold butter in the mix to coat.
+1. Tip the flour, Parmesan, sage and black pepper into a bowl.
+Add the cold butter and toss to coat.

 2. Rub the butter into the flour like you’re making pastry.
 Sprinkle 1-2 tbsp of water over, enough to bring the mix together to form a fairly firm but not too dry dough.

-3. Roll the dough into a sausage shape.
-Cut into 12 or so even-sized pieces.
-Roll each into a ball.
-Refrigerate dumplings till ready to use.
+3. Roll the dough into a sausage shape and cut it into around 12 equal-sized pieces.
+Roll each piece into a ball then pop the dumpling balls in the fridge till ready to use.

-4. Warm a large casserole dish.
-Add the snipped bacon and a drop of olive oil.
-Fry till starting to colour up.
-Add your pumpkin/squash.
-Season a little.
-Cook till just golden.
-Add the remaining veg and garlic minus the greens.
-Cook till everything has a nice toasty hue to it.
+4. Warm a large casserole dish on the hob.
+Add the bacon and a little olive oil.
+Fry the bacon till it starts to pick up some colour.
+Add the pumpkin/squash and a pinch of salt and pepper.
+Cook till just golden, then add the remaining veg and the garlic, minus the greens.
+Cook till everything has started to brown a little.

-5. Add 1 1/2 litres of the stock and the greens.
-Mix.
-Add the cold dumplings, gently pushing them into the stock.
-Top up with extra stock or water, if needed.
-Turn the heat to medium.
-Cover.
-Cook for 15 mins, till dumplings swell up.
-Taste a bit of dumpling to ensure it’s cooked through.
-Continue to cook if not.
+5. Add 1½ ltr of the stock, and the greens.
+Mix together then add the chilled dumplings, gently pushing them into the stock.
+Top up with extra stock or water if needed, then turn the heat down to medium.
+Cover and cook for 15 mins, till the dumplings puff up.
+Taste a bit of dumpling to make sure it’s cooked through, and simmer for a few more mins if not.